TomJansen/UGTabExport/README.md

-# UGTabExport - A Tampermonkey userscript to convert Ultimate Guitar tabs to TeX
+# UGTabExport - A Tampermonkey userscript to export Ultimate Guitar tabs
 This userscript adds a button to any tab on ultimate-guitar.com in order to download it in tex format for use with the LaTeX `songs` package.
 Just the click the button and the .tex will be downloaded!

 See also my `songs` template [HERE](https://github.com/TomJansen/UltimateGuitarChordbook) to make a nicely styled chordbook specially for guitarists.
 That was my primaray motivation for making this script.